 Do militarized humanitarian campaigns blur the line between neo-imperial intervention and the genuine desire to assist ailing states?
 Can foreign military presence help a country regain stability, or will it threaten the wellbeing of an already suffering state?

 Learn more about speakers Milena Sterio and Emira Woods ▸

 Milena Sterio is an associate professor of law at the Cleveland-Marshall College of Law at Cleveland State University.
 Sterio is an expert in international criminal law, human rights, and dispute resolution.
-Her experience ranges from working as an associate lawyer at the New York City firm Cleary, Cottlieb, Steen & Hamilton to participating in United Nations meetings on maritime law and policy, along with producing many published works for prestigious law and international relations journals.
+She has participated in United Nations meetings on maritime law and policy, along with producing many published works for prestigious law and international relations journals.

 The Soft Shield: Is Counterinsurgency the Solution?